Music Therapy Education

 - Participants will be able to gain self-knowledge about the therapeutic process and the therapeutic relationship.

 Statement of confidentiality: Participating in a peer supervision group in a web-based format can provide a convenient venue for music therapists to access feedback and support.
-Due to the nature of the topic, we expect all participants to maintain strict confidence, access the password-protected course from a secure location, and to not share the password or web address with anyone.
+Due to the nature of the topic, we expect all participants to maintain strict confidence, access the password-protected course from a secure location, and

 Location: Online (video conferencing)